Luizbrandt/user-crud-simple-api/README.md

-# user-crud-simple-api
+# 💻 User's Crud

-Simple API that implements a User's CRUD using typeORM and MongoDB
+<strong>Description</strong>: Simple API that implements a User's CRUD using Node.Js and MongoDB